assghard/laravel-2fa/README.md

 * Testing
 * Refactoring
 * Testing
-* Replace str() helper by Str Facade to support older versions of Laravel?
 * Add user IP address field to `user_2fa_codes` table?
 Make code is valid only for certain IP address?